-- (ii) For drivers who have elected to add points to the CGRC Trophy, points will only be scored for races pre-selected and declared as 'Trophy Races' by the driver.
-The total from all qualifying races less one will determine final Trophy points and positions.
-For the race not counted ("dropped score") all points are lost, including any points awarded for fastest laps. - (iii) Trophy: If a Triple header event has been selected by the driver, only two rounds will be scored; these will be the first race of each day for the class, unless otherwise notified by the Competitors Director/published beforehand. - 1.6.3 Ties shall be resolved using the formula in W.1.3.4, in the current Motorsport UK Yearbook. - 1.6.4 Where the race distance has been reduced in accordance with article 2.6 below, it shall still count as a full point scoring round. - 1.6.5 Competitors not registered for the Championship or competing in the CGRC Trophy may enter an individual meeting and - (i) will be deemed "Guest Competitors" - (ii) will only be allowed to take the podium and qualify for any event awards if they are running tyres specified in 5.13.5 - (iii) will not score points and for the purpose of points scoring will be ignored - (iv) must comply with the eligibility criteria as prescribed in article 1.3 above, with the exception of 1.3.1 (i & ii) and 1.3.2 (i & ii) as appropriate. - 1.6.6 Competitors in the CGRC Trophy may enter non CGRC Trophy meetings and - (i) will be deemed "Guest Competitors" - (ii) will only be allowed to take the podium and qualify for any event awards if they are running tyres specified in 5.13.5 - (iii) will not score points and for the purpose of points scoring will be ignored - (iv) must comply with the eligibility criteria as prescribed in article 1.3 above, with the exception of 1.3.1 (i & ii) and 1.3.2 (i & ii) as appropriate.
+- 1.6.3 Ties shall be resolved using the formula in W.1.3.4, in the current Motorsport UK Yearbook. - 1.6.4 Where the race distance has been reduced in accordance with article 2.6 below, it shall still count as a full point scoring round. - 1.6.5 Competitors not registered for the Championship or competing in the CGRC Trophy may enter an individual meeting and - (i) will be deemed "Guest Competitors" - (ii) will only be allowed to take the podium and qualify for any event awards if they are running tyres specified in 5.13.5 - (iii) will not score points and for the purpose of points scoring will be ignored - (iv) must comply with the eligibility criteria as prescribed in article 1.3 above, with the exception of 1.3.1 (i & ii) and 1.3.2 (i & ii) as appropriate. - 1.6.6 Competitors in the CGRC Trophy may enter non CGRC Trophy meetings and - (i) will be deemed "Guest Competitors" - (ii) will only be allowed to take the podium and qualify for any event awards if they are running tyres specified in 5.13.5 - (iii) will not score points and for the purpose of points scoring will be ignored - (iv) must comply with the eligibility criteria as prescribed in article 1.3 above, with the exception of 1.3.1 (i & ii) and 1.3.2 (i & ii) as appropriate.

-- 1.6.7 Guest Competitors may compete in cars to CGRC class specification as provided for under these Regulations or any current Caterham Motorsport specification in the Academy, Roadsport, 270R and 310R classes.
+- 1.6.7 Guest Competitors may compete in cars to CGRC class specification as provided for under these Regulations or any current Caterham Motorsport specification in the Academy, Roadsport, 270R and 310R classes (this includes using their Avon tyres of type ZZS, but not ZZR).
 Cars to Academy, Roadsport, 270R specification will compete with Sigma 135 Class cars and cars to 310R specification will compete with Sigma 150 Class cars.
 Guest Competitors may compete in cars to Toyo 7 Series "1600" specification.
 Guest Competitors will not score points and for the purpose of points scoring will be ignored.
 Guest Competitors will only be allowed to take the podium and qualify for any event awards if they are running tyres specified in 5.13.5. - 1.6.8 Vehicles that do not comply with 1.6.7 may, at the discretion of the Organisers, compete as a "Development Car" and the provisions of 3.1.12 of these Regulations will apply. - 1.6.9 Before contesting the final race or meeting of the season, a registered Competitor may formally declare to the Organisers, in writing, that they wish to compete in the event as a guest driver.
 If this is agreed then the provisions of 1.3.3 above apply and the penalties described in C.3.5.1 (a) and (c) are not applicable. - 1.6.10 Except for the purposes of 1.4.4 above a Team is a commercial race company or racing team hosting drivers in providing race services or covered accommodation in the Championship and receiving financial gain.